-Add Silicon Valley tightening its Round A/B funding, you might say the sky is falling.
-Oh wait, I failed to mention there was a company called Groupon…is that still IPOing?
+I failed to mention there was a company called Groupon…is that still IPOing?
 As a Partner at Munch on Me fighting within this fierce sector, I hope to lay out some personal observations.
 These are obviously my own opinions, and do not reflect Munch on Me’s organization beliefs whatsoever.

 - Owner Relationships.
 Once you work with the restaurant business, it eerily becomes apparent that it’s a yacht club.
 I can’t even begin to tell you how much name-dropping is used, and for hundreds of years the restaurant business remains unchanged in building relationships to get the best seat in the house.
 The company that will win this Deals Wars is the one that is about building merchant retention and partnerships.
 Groupon may be realizing this, though how they are to shake off their stigma, only time will tell.
 Merchants > users.

 – The game now for us fledgling startups is to build an amazing member portfolio/sales staff, and pray that we get acquired.
 There is absolutely near-zero economic moat, and clones abound.
 Acquisition > IPO.